MrFzovpec/mettre-marketing/README.md

 <b>cats_update/trends_google.py</b> - the file contains the GoogleTrends parse, availiable to set it up for different instance.
 On call
 starts to parse google trends page.<br>
-P.S right now it doesn't work, because the google page doesn't refresh after the button clicking
+P.S right now it doesn't work, because the google page doesn't refresh after the button clicking <br>
+<b>cats_update/model.py</b> - the file contains a class of the model <i>DistilBERTClassification</i> and the function <i>get_the_model</i> which uploads the model with its trained weights